oliverzick/Delizious-Ini/README.md

 var looseConfiguration =
     IniDocumentConfiguration.Default
                             .WithCaseSensitivity(CaseSensitivity.CaseInsensitive) // Treat section names and property keys as case-insensitive
+                            .WithNewlineString(NewlineString.Environment) // Use newline string as given by current environment
                             .WithSectionBeginningDelimiter(SectionBeginningDelimiter.Default) // Use default section beginning delimiter which is opening square bracket '['
                             .WithSectionEndDelimiter(SectionEndDelimiter.Default) // Use default section end delimiter which is closing square bracket ']'
                             .WithDuplicatePropertyBehavior(DuplicatePropertyBehavior.Ignore) // Ignore subsequent occurrences of a duplicate property by using the first occurrence of such a property